 Government economic initiatives have stimulated Irish investment opportunities.
 Reasons to invest in Ireland include:

 The Irish Government welcomes inward investment with a variety of investment incentives to attract foreign multinational corporations to Ireland.
 Foreign and local investors are treated equally, and are both eligible for investment incentives.

 The company is required to have a legal entity established in order to process a payroll.

-The working days and hours in Ireland is typically Monday to Friday.
+The working week in Ireland is typically Monday to Friday.
 The working day for commercial offices is usually 8 hours, typically from 8:30am to 5pm.

 Main language: English